 The Provost’s Distinguished Graduate Fellowship and Scholarship Selection Committee will be established and convened by the Graduate Dean.
 The Committee will select nominees based on academic achievement as indicated by grade point average, GRE, TOEFL, and other test scores, publications, presentations, awards and honors, contribution to diversity, and/or other professional activity.
 Additional considerations will be the nominating program's alignment with the university's strategic plan, the nominating program's achievement of the President's Academic System Guidelines, the potential impact that an award would have on strengthening and building the degree program, and recruiting activities as described in the nomination package.

 It is anticipated that award decisions will be announced by March 7, 2014

 Early Selection based on Exceptional Merit (Fellowships only)

 Graduate programs are encouraged to submit applications for Fellowships for Early Selection based on Exceptional Merit.
 Nominations will be evaluated as they are received; if a nominee is judged to be Exceptional, the graduate program will be notified as soon as possible (our goal is within a week of the nomination being received in the Graduate School).

-The deadline for submittal for Early Selection is January 7, 2013.
-Those nominees submitted and considered for Early Selection but not selected for award at this time will be remain in the general candidate pool and will be evaluated after the February 4, 2013 deadline.
+The deadline for submittal for Early Selection is January 6, 2014.
+Those nominees submitted and considered for Early Selection but not selected for an award at this time will remain in the general candidate pool and will be evaluated after the February 3, 2014 deadline.
 Exceptional nominees will be evaluated against the criteria given below, all of which must be included in the nomination form:

 - GPA of 3.70 or better on last 90 hours of undergraduate coursework or a GPA of 3.80 or better on all coursework since the bachelor's degree.